pdf-association/PDF-RichMedia-Annotations/RichMedia Annotation - explained.md

 24 0 obj	% embedded file stream for JavaScript
 <<	/Type /EmbeddedFile		% script.js
-	/Subtype /text#2Fjavascript     % required to be a PDF name - value is "text/javascript"
+	/Subtype /text#2Fjavascript     % required to be a PDF name - value is "text/javascript" encoded as a PDF name /Length ...
-	/Length ...
 	/Filter ...
 >>